-Based on the methodology assessments and country data assessments, Table 3 outlines sectors and subsectors for which city-scale activity data could be estimated for United States.
+Based on the methodology assessments and country data assessments, Table 3 outlines sectors and subsectors for which community-scale activity data could be estimated for United States.
 In addition, relevant emission factors and other assumptions are included for each sector.
-Necessary sectoral input data and contextual data were available to estimate building and stationary energy for all subsector except for

-Municipal, which could not be disaggregated from other Commercial building energy consumption.
+Necessary sectoral input data and contextual data were available to estimate building and stationary energy for all subsectors except for Municipal, which could not be disaggregated from other Commercial building energy consumption.
 Therefore, data for that subsector are under Commercial.
-Regarding Fugitive Emissions, there were insufficient data on oil and gas operations in city geographies to estimate these values.
-However, leakage from natural gas distribution systems could be estimated.
-Transboundary issues associated with location and use of watercraft did not allow for an estimate of activity data for waterborne transportation.
-Lastly, incineration and open burning of waste is an insignificant practice and emission category in the United States.
-Insufficient data were available to estimate this.
+Regarding Fugitive Emissions, there were insufficient data on oil and gas operations, or consistent leakage data from natural gas distribution, in community geographies to estimate these values.
+Transboundary issues associated with location and use of equipment and fuel did not allow for an estimate of activity data for waterborne or rail transportation.
+Lastly, incineration and open burning of waste is not a common practice in the United States.
+Hence, this emission category is not estimated in light of insufficient data.
+For more detail, refer to Appendix B.